 The Basic Principles of Plating

 Plating describes surface-covering where a metal is deposited on a conductive surface, like gold over silver.
-Plating has been done for hundreds of years, but with time it has become an integral part of our society.
+Plating has been done for hundreds of years, but the years have improved the techniques, equipment and access to it.